 The TP9 Series guns are “somewhat” comparable to the Walther P99 with decocker, the Walther PPQ, the H&K VP9, and Glock 17, depending upon features and model, and each with pros and cons.

-My 10 Criteria for evaluating the TP9 Series handguns are listed below and I will apply them for my home defense, fun plinking, and possible competition use for the gun.
+Here are my ten criteria for evaluating the TP9 Series handguns and I will apply them for my home defense, fun plinking, and possible competition use for the gun.
 I believe this gun is not optimal for concealed carry use, but your decision.
 In addition to my criteria, there are other subjective features that may be appealing for some, like a certain style, mag release location, action, caliber, appearance, more mags included, different sights, no decocker, included extras like a holster and pouch, customer service, etc. So, I combined these into my last Miscellaneous criterion.
 I assigned a total possible point score of 10 points for each of my 10 criteria for a total possible score of 100 points.
 You can certainly add your own additional criteria and preferences or subtract any of mine.
-Here are mine:

 Remember, there are a lot of attributes, pros and cons, and criteria to include and consider and you make your own tradeoffs according to your priorities, preferences, and defined needs and use.